jordnheintz/JavaScript-Loops/Loops Lab.md

 ## Submission

-You will need to submit a pull request for submission.
+You will need to submit an issue on this repository.